Learn forward thinking employment practices and strategies to develop your organizations most valuable asset your people.

 Lynn has experience working with private, public, and not-for-profit organizations, and has worked locally and internationally.
 She is a skilled facilitator who enjoys creating a collaborative learning environment.
 Lynn is passionate about workplace learning, particularly in the areas of executive coaching and coach training, leadership development, succession planning, and employee development.

-In her 'spare time' Lynn is also Faculty Advisor for Students in Free Enterprise (SIFE) Memorial, an international student organization focusing on enhancing entrepreneurial skills and community development.
-Under Lynn's mentorship, the SIFE Memorial team has consistently achieved top awards and accolades at both the national and international levels.
-In 2007 Lynn was awarded the John Dobson Faculty Advisor of the Year in Canada for her work with her SIFE team.
+In her 'spare time' Lynn is also Faculty Advisor for Enactus (formerly SIFE) Memorial, an international student organization focusing on enhancing entrepreneurial skills and community development.
+Under Lynn's mentorship, the Enactus Memorial team has consistently achieved top awards and accolades at both the national and international levels.
+In 2007 Lynn was awarded the John Dobson Faculty Advisor of the Year in Canada for her work with her Enactus team.

 Travor Brown is a Professor at the Faculty of Business, Memorial University and Director of the Masters in Employment Relations (MER) Program.
 Travor has taught at the University of Toronto (where he received his PhD in Industrial Relations), University of Ulster, and Memorial University.
 He has won several teaching and research awards.
 In addition, his industry experience with Nortel Networks and Abitibi-Price includes a variety of Human Resource Management and Labour Relations roles throughout Canada and the United States.
 Today he continues to have links with industry through practice, research and consulting.
 Travor has published and presented research papers extensively in areas concerning employee and managerial development.
 He currently holds a Social Sciences and Humanities Research Council of Canada (SSHRC) grant concerning training effectiveness.